Trochanteric Bursitis: Bursitis of the Hip

 Snapping hip syndrome is when you feel a snapping sensation or hear a popping sound in your hip when you walk, get up from a chair or swing you leg around.
 This feeling and/or sound is made by a tendon in your hip as it moves over a bony bump.
 Most of the time this is more annoying than painful.
 However long-term snapping/popping can lead to hip bursitis, a condition that is very painful.

 Greater Trochanteric Pain Syndrome

-Hip Arthritis is joint pain and can be described as a dull aching pain in the groin, outer thigh, or buttocks.
+Hip Arthritis is chronic form of joint pain and can be described as a dull aching pain in the groin, outer thigh, or buttocks.
 You may feel more pain in the morning that could get worse as the day goes but generally lessens as you get more active.
 Doing anything vigorous can result in pain, stiffness and may limit your movements or make walking difficult.
 Arthritis means inflammation of a joint and there are a number of types of arthritis of the hip - including:

 - Osteoarthritis - the inflammation happens as the smooth covering (articular cartilage) on the ends of bones wears away.